Best Dog Harnesses of 2026

 Ruffwear Front Range Harness

-I tested this harness on a friend’s Boston Terrier, and it had decent shoulder clearance in the front (though not as much as the Line Harness), and didn’t ride into her armpits.
-It’s also padded enough for light to moderate pullers (so they won’t choke themselves), though I wish it was completely padded around the neck.
-When you loosen the neck adjustment strap, the padding no longer covers the neck all the way.
+I tested this harness on a friend’s Boston Terrier, and it had decent shoulder clearance in the front (though not as much as the Line Harness 5.0), and didn’t ride into her armpits.
+It’s also padded enough for light-to-moderate pullers (so they won’t choke themselves), though I wish it were completely padded around the neck.
+When you loosen the neck adjustment strap, the padding no longer fully covers the neck.

-This harness has a reflective trim on it, so your dog can be visible at night.
+This harness has reflective trim, so your dog is visible at night.
 It doesn’t have a handle, but it does feature a sturdy rear D-ring and a reinforced front webbing loop for attaching a long line or for mild anti-pull control.

 Best dog harness for large dogs: Ruffwear Web Master Harness